When Barbiturate Abuse Becomes a Serious Addiction

 Butabarbital goes by the brand name Butisol and has approved medical use for the treatment of insomnia.
 This substance helps patients feel sleepy and before a surgery or medical procedure.
 Butabarbital is known to cause paranoid or suicidal ideation.
 Butabarbital can also cause lapses in memory, poor judgement, and poor coordination.
 Butabarbital is a Schedule III drug in the United States and is not commonly prescribed by doctors today.

 Pentobarbital which goes by the brand name Nembutal has approved medical use and is prescribed usually short-term for treating tension, anxiety, nervousness, and insomnia.
 It can also be used to help a patient relax before a surgery or medical procedure.
 Alcohol use should be avoided at all costs if take Pentobarbital.
 Pentobarbital has been used for euthanasia in both humans and animals as it can induce death in high doses.

-Phenobarbital which is also known as phenobarbitone or phenobarb is a medication that is used in the treat for certain types of epilepsy.
+Phenobarbital, which is also known as phenobarbitone or phenobarb, is a medication that is used in the treat for certain types of epilepsy.
 In the United States, it is often a medication used to treat seizures in small children.
 Phenobarbital is sometimes used to treat insomnia, anxiety, and drug withdrawal.
-The effects of phenobarbital can last up between 4 – 48 hours.
+The effects of phenobarbital can last up between 4 and 48 hours.
 Those who use phenobarbital have a high risk of developing suicidal ideations and many experience a significant lowering of consciousness.